-The Company performed a detailed analysis and determined that the only indication of a long-term lease in addition to transportation lease for long-haul trucks was Hogshed Ventures, LLC.
-A right-of-use asset and corresponding liability for warehouse storage space was recorded for \$555 for Hogshed Ventures, LLC for 40th Street in Chicago, Illinois, as of January 21, 2022.
+A right-of-use asset and corresponding liability for warehouse storage space was recorded for \$187 for Hogshed Ventures, LLC for 40th Street in Chicago, Illinois, as of January 20, 2023.
 We lease this space under a non-cancelable operating lease.
 This lease does not have significant rent escalation holidays, concessions, leasehold improvement incentives or other build-out clauses.
 Further this lease does not contain contingent rent provisions.
-This lease terminates on June 30, 2023.
-This lease includes both lease (e.g., fixed rent) and non-lease components (e.g., real estate taxes, insurance, common-area and other maintenance costs).
+This lease was set to terminate on June 30, 2023, but was extended one year on March 1, 2023 and as a result will terminate on June 30, 2024.
+Please refer to Note 1 - Summary of Significant Accounting Policies - Subsequent events.
+This lease includes both lease (e.g., fixed rent) and non-lease components (e.g., real estate taxes, insurance, common-area, and other maintenance costs).
 The non-lease components are deemed to be executory costs and are included in the minimum lease payments used to determine the present value of the operating lease obligation and related right-of-use asset.

-This lease does not provide an implicit rate and we estimated our incremental interest rate to be approximately 1.6%.
+The lease with Hogshed Ventures, LLC does not provide an implicit rate and we estimated our incremental interest rate to be approximately 1.6%.
 We used our estimated incremental borrowing rate and other information available at the lease commencement date in determining the present value of the lease payments.